Ofenhed/WebauthnAccounting/README.md

 To delete the row by marking it the table would have additional fields for deletion in the same way as creation, with a unique `delete-challenge`, `delete-response` and `delete-key-id`.
 This means that a row with `delete-response` not being `null` can be assumed to be deleted.
 This would likely require privileged triggers in the database to be enforced though, since the `delete-challenge`, `delete-key-id` and `delete-response` mustn't be nullable after having been set.
 This still maintains accountability for both creation and deletion of data, even after the deletion.

 #### Verification
 A reviewer can, at any time, fetch all data from a database for verification.
-A problem here is that all previous ways of generating a predictable hash from the data of each table must be saved and the correct algorithm is chosen by looking at the `table-version` for the row.
+A problem here is that all previous ways of generating a predictable hash from the data of each table must be saved and the correct algorithm is chosen by looking at the `SERIALIZATION_VERSION` for the row.
 This check should be automated, both on a schedule and when reading security critical rows from the database.